dataforgoodfr/13_democratiser_sobriete/README.md

 ## Todo

-[] Test with SciBERT !
+- [ ] Test with SciBERT !
+- [ ] Use a weighted loss function to penalize more false negative&
-[] Log F2-Score for enforcing recall
+- [ ] Log F2-Score for enforcing recall
-[] Try better LR Scheduler configuration
+- [ ] Try better LR Scheduler configuration
-[] Use recall as early stopping & al metric ?
+- [ ] Use recall as early stopping & al metric ?
-[] Measure inference type and compute how much time we need to fitler Nk paper
+- [ ] Measure inference type and compute how much time we need to fitler Nk paper
+- [ ] Make a "fair" comparaison with logistic regression to see the performance tradeoff (same dataset split, bit of hyperparam tunning) <- full sklearn if you don't know torch
+- [ ] Get metrics by class like in sklearn classif report ?
+May be implemented in torchmetric
+- [ ] Tune hyperparameter